ConsistencyVC/ConsistencyVC-voive-conversion/README.md

 # Reference

-The code structure is based on [FreeVC-s](https://github.com/OlaWod/FreeVC)
+The code structure is based on [FreeVC-s](https://github.com/OlaWod/FreeVC).
+Suggestion: please follow the instruction of FreeVC to install python requirements.

-The WEO content feature is based on [LoraSVC](https://github.com/PlayVoice/lora-svc)
+The WEO content feature is based on [LoraSVC](https://github.com/PlayVoice/lora-svc).

-The PPG is from the [phoneme recognition model](https://huggingface.co/speech31/wav2vec2-large-english-TIMIT-phoneme_v3)
+The PPG is from the [phoneme recognition model](https://huggingface.co/speech31/wav2vec2-large-english-TIMIT-phoneme_v3).